Juanita Wilson: As If I'm Not There

-Wilson completed her first feature film.
-It is titled As If I'm Not There, based upon the Slavenka Drakulić book and is a joint Irish production alongside Macedonia and Sweden.
-It is being filmed in Macedonia.
+Wilson's first feature film, titled As If I'm Not There, based upon the book by Slavenka Drakulić, was released in 2010.
+The film was a joint Irish production alongside Macedonia and Sweden.
+It was being filmed in Macedonia.
 The film was screened at the 35th Toronto International Film Festival.
 The film was selected as the Irish entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.